 The App Entrepreneurs and Marketers Group is, in my opinion, probably the biggest and best 3 Facebook group out there for people starting out in their App journey and those who even have a lot of experience with it.

-The App community is kinda small, so you’ll see a lot of big names pop up here in this group.
+The mobile App community is kinda small, so you’ll see a lot of big names pop up here in this group.
+See the messages you get from social media as benchmarks for your further social media experiments.

 Here’s an example of an A/B test where I got ~20 comments: